rjwats/esp8266-react/README.md

 * Configurable WiFi - Network scanner and WiFi configuration screen
 * Configurable Access Point - Can be continuous or automatically enabled when WiFi connection fails
 * Network Time - Synchronization with NTP
+* MQTT - Connection to an MQTT broker for automation and monitoring
 * Remote Firmware Updates - Enable secured OTA updates
 * Security - Protected RESTful endpoints and a secured user interface

-The back end is provided by a set of RESTful endpoints and the React based front end is responsive and scales well to various screen sizes.
+The back end is provided by a set of RESTful endpoints and the responsive React based front end is built using [Material-UI](https://material-ui.com/).

 The front end has the prerequisite manifest file and icon, so it can be added to the home screen of a mobile device if required.